EasycardNG/API/Webhooks.md

 EasyCard Next Generation API v1 - _Webhooks_
 =================================================================

-EasyCard provides ability to use user-defined HTTP callbacks (Webhooks) triggered by several events in EasyCard system.
+EasyCard provides the ability to use user-defined HTTP callbacks (Webhooks) triggered by several events in EasyCard system.

 <br/>